 It is also important to note that having an unsecured car loan doesn’t absolve you of responsibility for failing to repay the loan.
 If you are unable to make your loan repayments, the lender can take legal action, which may include turning your debt over to a collection agency or taking you to court.
 This would also harm your credit rating, making it harder to get approved for other loans or credit products in the future.

 Which is better?

 Deciding whether to go with a secured or unsecured loan is entirely dependent on your financial situation or needs.
-If you’re looking to buy a car on finance, there are several questions you need to ask yourself:
+If you’re looking to buy a personal car on finance or get a business car loan, there are several questions you need to ask yourself:

 - How much am I able to pay each month in loan repayments?